Channel Coding at Low Capacity: Preliminaries

-In this section, we will review the main concepts of channel coding in the non-asymptotic regime along with a brief review of previous works.\footnote{For more details, we refer the reader to \cite{Tan} for an excellent review on this topic.} For an input alphabet $\mathcal{X}$ and an output alphabet $\mathcal{Y}$, a channel $W$ can be defined as a conditional distribution on $\mathcal{Y}$ given $\mathcal{X}$.
-An $(M,p_e)$-code for the channel $W$ is characterized by a message set $\mathcal{M} = \{1,2,\cdots,M\}$ , an encoding function $f_{enc}:\mathcal{M}\rightarrow\mathcal{X}$ and a decoding function $f_{dec}:\mathcal{Y}\rightarrow\mathcal{M}$ such that the \emph{average} probability of error does not exceed $p_e$, that is\footnote{In this paper we only consider the average probability of error.
-Similar results can be obtained for maximum probability of error.}
+In this section, we will review the main concepts of channel coding in the finite-length regime, sometimes referred to as the non-asymptotic regime in the literature, along with a brief review of previous works.\footnote{For more details, we refer the reader to \cite{Tan} for an excellent review on this topic.} For an input alphabet $\mathcal{X}$ and an output alphabet $\mathcal{Y}$, a channel $W$ can be defined as a conditional distribution on $\mathcal{Y}$ given $\mathcal{X}$.
+An $(M,p_e)$-code for the channel $W$ is characterized by a message set $\mathcal{M} = \{1,2,\cdots,M\}$, an encoding function $f_{enc}:\mathcal{M}\rightarrow\mathcal{X}$, and a decoding function $f_{dec}:\mathcal{Y}\rightarrow\mathcal{M}$ such that the \emph{average} probability of error does not exceed $p_e$, that is\footnote{In this paper, we only consider the average probability of error.
+Similar results can be obtained for the maximum probability of error.} We consider $p_e$ to be a fixed given constant in $(0,1)$.
 Accordingly, an $(M,p_e)$-code for the channel $W$ over $n$ \emph{independent channel uses} can be defined by replacing $W$ with $W^n$ in the definition.
 The blocklength of the code is defined as the number of channel uses and is similarly denoted by $n$.
-For the channel $W$, the maximum code size achievable with a given error probability $p_e$ and blocklength $n$ is denoted by

-In this paper, we consider three classes of channels that vary in nature: \begin{itemize} \item BEC($ \epsilon $): binary erasure channel with erasure probability $\epsilon$. \item BSC($\delta$): binary symmetric channel with crossover probability $\delta$. \item AWGN($\eta$): additive white Gaussian noise channel with signal-to-noise ratio (SNR) $\eta$. \end{itemize} Let us further clarify our description of coding over the AWGN channel.
-We consider $n$ uses of the channel in which the input $X_i$ and the output $Y_i$ at each $i=1,\dots,n$ are related as $Y_i=X_i+Z_i$.
-Here, the noise term $\set{Z_i}_{i=1}^n$ is a memoryless, stationary Gaussian process with zero mean and unit variance.
-Given an $(M,p_e)$-code for $W^n$, where $W$ is the AWGN channel, a cost constraint on the codewords must be applied.
-The most commonly used cost is
+For the channel $W$, the maximum code size achievable with a given error probability $p_e$ and blocklength $n$ is denoted by In this paper, we consider three classes of channels that vary in nature: \begin{itemize} \item BEC($ \epsilon $): binary erasure channel with erasure probability $\epsilon\in(0,1)$. \item BSC($\delta$): binary symmetric channel with crossover probability $\delta\in(0,1)$. \item AWGN($\eta$): additive white Gaussian noise channel with signal-to-noise ratio $\eta\in(0,\infty)$. \end{itemize}

-where $\eta$, with a slight abuse of notation, refers to SNR.
-Since, characterization of the code depends on the SNR $\eta$, we denote an $(M,p_e)$-code and $M^*(n,p_e)$ by $(M,p_e,\eta)$-code and $M^*(n,p_e,\eta)$, respectively.
-For each of the channels considered above, from the channel coding and strong converse theorem due to \cite{Shannon,WolfSC}, we know that